 Expectations are high to discover new findings in the relation snow and climate change.
 Numerous studies have demonstrated that the climate models are in particular sensitive to snow cover parameters, primarily due to its high albedo and the ability to store water seasonally.
-Due to data availability reasons snow cover is described in a simplified way by snow height, variable snow water equivalent and a constant albedo.
-It is believed that more snow properties are necessary to describe snow cover in a satisfying way Furthermore the complex pattern of different kinds of snow with a manifold of different and eneous snow layers should be classified according to more practical major snow types.
+Due to data availability reasons source is described in a simplified way by snow height, variable snow water equivalent and a constant albedo.
+It is believed that more snow properties are necessary to describe snow cover in a satisfying way eneous snow layers should be inhomor classified according to more practical major snow types.
 Having major snow types better scenarios for future appearance of snow cover in the landscape can be anticipated.
 However, we do not know the pace and magnitude of change and the project shall bring upon new ideas in what way this change is likely to go.
 A major effort is to explore in how far human life patterns a land uses in Northern Eurasia - our region of concern , which is the entire former Soviet Union with 15 nations and perhaps 50 ethnical groups amounting for more than 280 million inhabitants and stretching over 22 million km2 - depends on snow.
-The region includes some of the highest settlement areas of the world with mountain peaks higher than 7.000 m altitude and huge lowland planes and deserts.
-The current and future availability of snow and water is crucial for many economic activities and any change in the pattern will modify the economic situation
+The region includes some of the highest settlement areas of the world with mountain peaks higher than 7,000 m altitude and huge lowland planes and deserts.
+The current and future availability of snow and water is crucial for many economic activities and any change in the pattern will modify the economic situation as well.